Honours degree: Canada

 In Canada there are two types of honours degree.
 Some universities, especially in Ontario, award an honours degree after four years of undergraduate study, instead of the three years of an ordinary bachelor's degree.
-Examples of universities awarding this degree include Queen's University and York University.
+Examples of universities awarding this degree include Queen's University, York University, and McMaster University.
 In those universities, honours degree students may undertake an honours thesis.

 The University of Toronto previously had a similar differentiation between three- and four-year degrees, additionally imposing a higher CGPA minimum of 1.85 for the honours option instead of the 1.5 required for ordinary.
 Beginning with the Summer 2001 session, the three-year option was discontinued and is unavailable to new students.
 As of the 2022-23 academic year students taking a four-year degree may still elect to receive an ordinary B.A. or B.Sc. if they graduate with a CGPA between 1.5 and 1.84.

 Some other universities, such as McGill University, University of Ottawa, University of Western Ontario, University of British Columbia, Concordia University and Dalhousie University, require students to undertake an honours project in order to graduate with honours (cum honore, spécialisé).
 In those universities, honours programmes also require a higher degree of specialization than non-honours "major" degrees, including a supervised research project or thesis, and students are required to maintain a high academic standard.

 Thesis-based honours degrees prepare students for research-based postgraduate study, and may sometimes allow direct entry into doctoral programmes.
 A four-year bachelor's degree is required for entry to most postgraduate courses in Canada.